Radvendii/MAR1D/README.md

 MAR1D
 =====

+This page is mostly for developers / hackers.
+If you just want to play the game, check out (the main website)[https://mar1d.com].
+Or stick around, that's fine too.

 ## Under Construction
 The game is undergoing a lot of changes.
 I'd like to get it into shape so I can be proud to put it out there.
 Until I do, don't expect the README to match the game or anything like that.